JRL-CARI-CNR-UNIBS/graph_core/README.md

 ## Installation
 Follow these steps to compile and install `graph_core`using CMake:

-1. Set the installation directory:
+1. Set the workspace directory path:
     ```bash
     export PATH_TO_WS=path_to_your_ws
     ```